Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 6/7

 I added a pause button and created space at the bottom of the screen for the timer feature.

+### 6/8

+I started updating the README file with our project description and instructions.
+I also found a bug in checkmate detection.